Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Introduction

 The contents of our present investigation are organized as follows.
-In section 2, we discuss two sets of local gauge symmetry transformations associated with the JP model.
-Our section 3 incorporates the derivation of (anti-)BRST symmetry transformations for the gauge field ($A_\mu$) and (anti-)ghost fields [$(\bar C) C$] with the help of Bonora-Tonin's superfield formalism [23,24].
-In section 4, we deal with the derivation of (anti-)BRST symmetry transformations for the vector field $\phi_\mu$ and scalar field $\rho$ within the framework of ``augmented" superfield formalism [25-27].
-Our section 5 is fully devoted to the derivation of coupled Lagrangian densities that respect the above (anti-)BRST transformations.
-We show the conservation of (anti-)BRST current (and corresponding charges) in section 6.
-Our section 7 contains the discussion of ghost symmetry transformations and the derivation of the algebra satisfied by {\it all} the symmetry generators.
-Finally, we made a few concluding remarks in section 8.
+In Sect.
+2, we discuss two sets of local gauge symmetry transformations associated with the JP model.
+Section 3 incorporates the derivation of (anti-)BRST symmetry transformations for the gauge field ($A_\mu$) and (anti-)ghost fields $(\bar C) C$ with the help of Bonora-Tonin's superfield formalism \cite{23,24}.
+In Sect.
+4, we deal with the derivation of (anti-)BRST symmetry transformations for the vector field $\phi_\mu$ and scalar field $\rho$ within the framework of ``augmented" superfield formalism \cite{25,26,27}.
+Section 5 is fully devoted to the derivation of coupled Lagrangian densities that respect the preceding (anti-)BRST transformations.
+We show the conservation of (anti-)BRST current (and corresponding charges) in Sect.
+6. Section 7 contains the discussion of ghost symmetry transformations and the derivation of the algebra satisfied by {\it all} the symmetry generators.
+Finally, we made a few concluding remarks in Sect.
+8.

-In our Appendix A, we capture the off-shell nilpotency and anticommutativity of the (anti-)BRST charges and the BRST invariance (as well as equivalence) of the coupled Lagrangian densities within the framework of ``augmented'' superfield formalism.
-We provide a geometrical interpretation for the existence of the (anti-)BRST invariant CF restriction [28] in our Appendix B with a few clear and cogent physical arguments.
+In our Appendix A, we capture the off-shell nilpotency and absolute anticommutativity of the (anti-)BRST charges and the BRST invariance (as well as equivalence) of the coupled Lagrangian densities within the framework of ``augmented'' superfield formalism.
+We provide a geometrical interpretation (through a simple diagram) for the existence of the (anti-)BRST invariant CF restriction \cite{28} in our Appendix B with a few clear and cogent physical arguments.